-It only asks you a few questions and uses the answers you give to search for benefits and services that suit you.
-You will get more customized and accurate results when you answer more questions.
+It only asks you a few questions and uses your answers to search for benefits and services that suit you.
+You will get more customised and accurate results when you answer more questions.

-With this tool, you can get to know which programs you are eligible to receive, and you can start your application process immediately to grab all your free money.
+With this tool, you can know which programs you are eligible to receive and start your application process immediately to grab all your free money.

-The Registered Retirement Savings Plan (RRSP) matching program is an incentive for working Canadians to save for retirement subsidized by their employers.
+The Registered Retirement Savings Plan (RRSP) matching program incentivises working Canadians to save for retirement subsidised by their employers.

-Employees contribute a certain portion of their income to their RRSP, which is then matched in whole or part by their employer.
+Employees contribute a certain portion of their income to their RRSP, which their employer then matches in whole or part.

 Related: TFSA vs RRSP: How to Choose?

 Millions of dollars in uncashed cheques from the Canada Revenue Agency (CRA) are currently sitting in their accounting departments, waiting to be claimed.
 You might have some free money in the form of a tax credit you haven’t claimed.